 Bellatrix's eyes suddenly seemed to catch fire, "That's what you think, do you?
 That people just leave me?
 Me?
 Well they don't!
 You think you're so much better than anyone else?
 Well, here's reality for you: you don't even matter!
 You could drop dead right now and I wouldn't even care!
-Stop pretending to understand me because you don't!"
+Stop pretending to understand me because you don't know anything about me!"

 Tears were unconsciously streaming down Bellatrix's face as her tirade went on, and Jeremy's heart couldn't help but break for her.
 Obviously he'd been more right than he had ever guessed.

 "Nobody leaves me!
 And they never have!
 You can just shut up and keep all your stupid, unfounded musings to yourself, I don't want to hear them!"
 Bellatrix finished by flinging a throw pillow from the couch at him and running upstairs.

 "Bella, wait..."
 Jeremy called, weakly.
 But she didn't even think of looking back.

 She didn't come back downstairs for the rest of the day, and Jeremy just lay miserably on the couch, feeling somewhat guilty.
 Why could he not control his ideas?
 If this was supposed to be part of his 'winning Bellatrix's heart' plan, well, he could scrap it, because he was obviously just as stupid as she thought he was.